taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 This module will encapsulate the configuration and behavior that we specifify for Guardian and will expose all of the functions that we will need to encode and sign a new token as well as decode and get the resource from the token.

+There are a few modules that we will create to implement Guardian in our app, so I created an auth directory inside of the web directory to house these modules.

 ```
 ## lib/auth_example_web/auth/guardian.ex